masamune-prog/SC2002_bto/README.md

 mvn clean
 ```

-then compile all classes, using either your IDE
+then compile all classes, using either your IDE(Recommended for nicer visuals)

 or run